 - Project Budget: List of resources needed over the life of the project with corresponding costs.
 A narrative explanation (budget narrative or justification) may also be requested.
 Tie expenses directly to project activities and use reasonable cost estimates.

-- Appendices/Attachments: Additional information such as project personnel CVs, letters of support/commitment, logic model or detailed evaluation plan, quotes for purchase of equipment, etc.
+- Appendices/Attachments: Additional information such as project personnel CVs, letters of support/commitment, logic model or detailed evaluation plan, quotes for purchase of equipment, description of facilities, etc.

 Grant Writing Guidelines